 Enroll Your Child Today

 The ability to read - to make meaning from text - is one of the most important things that children learn in school.
 But what happens to a student when they have a learning or reading disability?
-In an effort to help these students avoid slipping through the cracks of the school system, they are often required to spend more time in the books, which means less time having fun and doing things that kids love to do.
+In an effort to help these students avoid slipping through the cracks of the school system, they are often required to spend more time on this subject, which means spending less time on other topics and having fun with the rest of their class.
 Children in school who cannot read well often develop low self-esteem and don't participate as much in class.
 At Reading Success Lab, we work with children with learning and reading disabilities while they are still young, preparing them for school so that they can have more confidence and benefit more from grade school.

 Don't let your child fall through the cracks of the educational system or get left behind.
-Reading Success Lab knows how to help a child with reading difficulties grow and do well at reading.
+When searching “how to help a child with reading difficulties?” turn to Reading Success Lab.
+We know how to help a child with reading difficulties grow and do well at reading.